UniSharp/docker-base-php/README.md

-A basic web development environment with php (v5.5, and few common extensions), mysql-client, nodejs, curl and composer installed.
+A basic web development environment with php (v5.5, and few common extensions), mysql-client, nodejs, curl, composer and nginx installed.

 Currently no stable release for this image.